Computing in the Community

 How often is the data updated?

-We update the data periodically as new data becomes available, typically every semester or academic year.
+We update the data periodically as new data becomes available, typically every academic year.
 You can find the latest update date at the top of this page.

 What does Category 1, 2, 3, and 4 represent?